-With FTA you have the option to pay for your course over 12 months.
-If you were to enrol on FTA's Integrated Flight Deck Programme today, for example, you pay an initial payment of £14,000 and the remaining balance over 12 months.The course fee includes all your airport fees, uniform, books, instruction, tests and flight time.
+With FTA you pay for your course in equal instalments.
+For example, if you were to enrol on FTA's 2021 Integrated Flight Deck Programme today, you would pay an initial payment of £10, 000 and the remaining balance over 18 months.The course fee includes all your airport fees, uniform, eBooks, instruction, tests and flight time.
 The only items you need to fund separately are any repeated phases, and tests.
 Your accommodation is funded by you too, although support is given to find the right arrangement for you whether it’s a student house, hotel, hosted family or apartment.
 If integrated training is not viable for you, you can elect to study on a modular basis and it is practical.

 Estimates from the International Society of Women Airline Pilots (ISA) in 2015 suggested that there were about 4,000 women pilots worldwide that's just 3%.
 Another estimate, by easyJet, puts the balance at 5%, with 6% of its own flying staff female.

 Ryanair have just announced some exciting news - a new sponsored type-rating programme!

 FTA Cadet James, explains how his training to become a pilot has been a dream since childhood.
 James is currently in the final phase of his training and has just started his Instrument Rating.

 James is unusual in that he chose to complete a high level of qualifications prior to embarking on his training and has a Masters in Aeronautical Engineering.
 To start your training you need to have at least 5 GCSEs including English and Math.

 A'Levels are not required but preferred, but any academic qualifications, or extra research and reading you do will assist with your training.
 More information about entry requirements can be found here.